mhlzr/muskepeer-client/README.md

-musketeer-client
+muskepeer-client
 ================

-Connects to a musketeer-node via WebSocket, then creates connections to other musketeer-clients via WebRTC.
+Client for a browser-based grid computing network using WebRTC.